sndyuk/mangle-css-class-webpack-plugin/README.md

 };
 ```

-This will replace class name in HTML, JavaScript, CSS files. e.g.
+This will replace class name matched regex in HTML, JavaScript, CSS files.
+Identify the class names not to match unexpected words since it replaces all words that are matched with the `classNameRegExp`.
+I suggest that your class names have specific prefix or suffix that identified as a class name.

+ e.g.

 ### Source code
 ```html